cloud-66-internal/help.cloud66.com/_includes/references/account/account-management.md

 You can use this interface to change things like contact details and global account settings like timezone.

+## Add or remove users

+You can do this via the *Account Settings* page described above.
+For detailed help please read our [how-to guide on user management](/{{page.collection}}//account/team-accounts.html).

 ## Delete your account

 To delete your account: